ding-ma/linkhub/backend/README.md

 To run the application, download a service account from Firebase and rename it to `serviceAccount.json`

 ## Environment Variables
-Rename `sample.env` to `.env`.
-There are two possible settings
+Change Env setting in `docker-compose.yml`
-1. "TEST": This will use the Mock database
+1. _TEST_: This will use the Mock database (doesn't require Firebase account)
-1. "PROD": This will use the Firestore database.
+1. _PROD_: This will use the Firestore database.

+## To run
+1. `docker-compose up --build`

 ## Workspace Endpoints
 ### Create Workspace